Artful LearningBlogBlog 14: The Elements of Theatre

 How do you incorporate the elements of theatre into the classroom environment?
-Keith Carames, an Artful Learning trainer and theatre teacher, explained how to the educators at Dwight Rich School of the Arts during their Summer 2020 training.
+Keith Carames, an Artful Learning Master Trainer and theatre teacher, explained how to the educators at Dwight Rich School of the Arts during their Summer 2020 training.
 They all virtually participated in various theatrical exercises through video conferencing to learn how to engage with their students when they are learning remotely.
 One of the main elements of the theatre Keith wanted to convey to the educators was “suspending their disbelief” because if they did not believe in what they were doing, then the students would certainly not as well.
 He reiterated how crucial it was for students to believe in themselves to have high self-esteem so they can succeed in the academic setting.

 Carames strongly believes in abiding by the rules of the theatre in the classroom environment.
 Whether a student is performing onstage or reciting a speech in front of the class, the same rules apply and he explained how to the educators at Dwight Rich.
 The ultimate goal of incorporating theatrical conventions is to “build a sense of ensemble” with the students in the classroom; however, Carames emphasizes that this is something that eventually happens and cannot necessarily be taught.